critoma/quantum/README.md

 # Quantum Java
 https://github.com/johanvos/quantumjava

-This repo is cloned under BSD-3 license from Johan Vos who is author of the book:
+This repo is cloned under BSD-3 license from the author Johan Vos who is author of the book:
 'Quantum Computing in Action' @ https://www.manning.com/books/quantum-computing-in-action

 # Strange
-Strange is a Java Open Source implementation for a Quantum Computing Simulator: https://github.com/redfx-quantum/strange
+Strange is a Java Open Source implementation for a Quantum Computing Simulator - main author Johan Vos: https://github.com/redfx-quantum/strange

 # StrangeFX
-StrangeFX is a Java Open Source with GUI implementation for a Quantum Computing Simulator: https://github.com/redfx-quantum/strangefx
+StrangeFX is a Java Open Source with GUI implementation for a Quantum Computing Simulator - main author Johan Vos: https://github.com/redfx-quantum/strangefx

 # References